Why Study at the SWC?

 We are looking for candidates with a keen interest in neuroscience, coupled with an undergraduate degree in a relevant field (for example Neuroscience, Life Sciences, Physics, Maths or Computer Science) at a minimum of upper second-class UK Bachelor’s level or overseas equivalent.

-Applications for the September 2022 intake will be accepted from Monday 20 September to Monday 15 November.
+Applications for the September 2023 intake will reopen in September 2022.
 To find out more about the application process, please follow the “Applications” link at the top left of this page.

 For queries about the SWC PhD Programme or the application process, please contact us at SWC-PhDprogramme@ucl.ac.uk.